Convex Submodular Minimization with Indicator Variables: Applications in MRF inference

 Clearly, problem \eqref{eq:MRF} is convex and can be solved using standard tools in the convex optimization literature.
 Specialized algorithms have also been proposed \cite{ahuja2004cut,hochbaum2001efficient}, whose complexity is strongly polynomial for the special cases of total variation and Besag models (see also \cite{hochbaum2013multi} and the references therein).
 In this paper, we study two combinatorial extensions of \eqref{eq:MRF}.
 The first extension corresponds to the situation where $\bm{X}$ is sparse or, more generally, is assumed to take a baseline value (e.g., corresponding to the background of an image or the absence of a disease) in most of its coordinates.
 In such cases, statistical theory calls for the imposition of an $\ell_0$ regularization to penalize variables that differ from the baseline value.
 The second extension corresponds to the situation where the noisy observations are corrupted by a few but potentially gross outliers.
 In such cases, statistical theory calls for the simultaneous removal of data identified as corrupted and solution of \eqref{eq:MRF}.
-Both extensions involve combinatorial decisions: which random variables differ from the baseline value, and which datapoints should be discarded.
+Both extensions involve combinatorial decisions: which random variables differ from the baseline value, and which data points should be discarded.
+In some applications, sparse and robust priors discussed above are incorporated in the model simultaneously, e.g., \cite{yan2022real}.